What are the best practices for scanning an ID with a flatbed scanner?

 6. For two-sided documents, especially when using the Authentication SDK, you must flip the document over and scan the second side.

-7. For one-sided documents, you can press finish scan now.
+7. For one-sided documents, you can press Skip second side. |

-9. Remove your hand once the ID is square with the back left corner of the scanner.
+9. Remove your hand once the ID is centered on the glass. |

 10. White, infrared, and ultraviolet lights will flash, capturing the second side.

-11. You should hear a beep to indicate the images are being captured.
+11. You should hear a beep to indicate the images are being captured. |

 12. You should see the scan results appear within a few seconds.

-13. You may now remove the ID from the scanner.
+13. You may now remove the ID from the scanner. |

 Once you've successfully scanned an ID, open an image preview for the captured images.
 Make sure the photos are clear and the ID is properly cropped, until you get the muscle memory down.